zkcairo/0liqlend-frontend/README.md

 The app is new, so as every lending app if there aren't enough liquidity it could result in your funds being stucked in the platform.

-The app relies solely on ekubo.
-If ekubo has a bug or no liquidity, it could result in your funds being stucked in the platform.

-The app currently do not check the price given by ekubo.
-If the swap made through ekubo has a catastrophic price it could result in loss on your side that I am not responssible for (todo will fix that issue soon)

 I reserve the right to modify your number of points at anytime.
 Maybe there won't be an airdrop.
 Points do not entitle you to a potential airdrop.